bioatlas/dcatap-swe-docker/README.md

 It also wraps and bundles a tool from <https://bitbucket.org/metasolutions/dcat-editor.git> - a DCAT-AP editor adapted for Sweden - created by Metasolutions.

+## Requirements

+Install `git`, `make`, `docker` and `docker-compose`.
+Then, for name resolution to work, make your system aware of the `dnsmasq` name resolver that will be launched by docker and is defined in the `docker-compose.yml` file.

+On Linux this can be done by editing `/etc/resolvconf/resolv.conf.d/head`, adding this line:

+		nameserver 172.17.0.1

+Then restart `resolvconf` using this command:

+		sudo systemctl restart resolvconf.service

+For variations of how to do this on MacOS and other platforms, please search the Internet.

+For setting up SSL, see instructions at <https://github.com/dina-web/proxy-docker/tree/self-signed-certs#certificates-and-setting-up-ssl>

 ## Usage

 Issue the following command provided you have `make`, `git`, `docker` and `docker-compose`: